grantj-re3/FlindersDSpace-csv2xmlstruct/README.md

 ## Workflow

+More details regarding many of the applications listed below are given in README*.md files within this directory.

 ### Obtain information from your Research MIS
 Obtain the following ERA target reporting-year (eg. ERA 2012) information from your Research MIS